NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 > Describe member node name changes and update "Zone associated state reset" to use that as the mechanism for it.

 > Add Peter Thomassen as co-author

+> Complete removal of the `epoch` property.
+We consider consumer optimizations with predictable member node labels (for example based on a hash) out of the scope of this document.

+> Miscellaneous editorial improvements